Wixel/CodeIgniter-AssetLoader/README.md

 CI-AssetLoad
 ============

 A CodeIgniter library for loading CSS & JS assets from a manifest file supporting different environments with an optional cache busting mechanism.
+You can also specify assets for Internet Explorer instead of using conditional CSS & JS.

 Usage:
 -----